 Quick answers

-Themes include programming, graphics, simulation, ai, plus context from read, 2026, excerpt, time.
+Themes include programming, graphics, simulation, ai, plus context from read, trailer, april, 2026.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.